Tag Archives: solar energy solutions

 Solar photovoltaic-panels

 PV panels are composed of many individual solar cells, which are made from thin layers of semiconducting material like silicon.
-When sunlight shines on a solar cell, the photons from the light excite electrons in the cell, causing them to break free from their atoms.
+When sunlight to electricity shines on a solar cell, the photons from the light excite electrons in the cell, causing them to break free from their atoms.
 This generates an electric field within the cell, which forces electrons to flow in a certain direction, producing electricity.

-The more intense the sunlight striking a PV panel, the more electricity it can generate.
+The more intense the sunlight to electricity striking a PV panel, the more electricity it can generate.
 PV systems work very efficiently even on cloudy days and are highly reliable with a long lifespan.
 Homes and businesses with rooftop solar PV systems can use the electricity generated to power lights, appliances, and electronics, or it can be fed back into the grid.
 Utility-scale PV power plants generate massive amounts of solar electricity to distribute across the grid.

 With solar panel costs falling dramatically over the past decade, PV electricity has become highly affordable and continues to grow as a major renewable energy source worldwide.
 PV technology offers a clean, sustainable way to meet our electricity needs.